 Betting on whether a team will win in a match is not as popular as in fixed odds betting, but there are still markets for it and it’s usually referred to the win index.

-Because winning and losing aren’t results that you can make a spread with, they are assigned points.
+They are assigned points because winning and losing aren’t results that you can make a spread with.
 At SpreadEx, a win gets 100 points, while a draw or loss gets 0.

 This is the spread for Liverpool to win their game against Swansea.